 Ryan is a business development and marketing professional specialising in non-profits.

-A skilful communicator, marketer, analyst and change manager, Ryan has spent the last 5 years working for Heart of England Community Foundation in the West Midlands.
+A skilful communicator, marketer, analyst and change manager, Ryan is Communications Manager for The Young Foundation in London.
+Prior to taking up that role in November 2018 Ryan spent five years working for Heart of England Community Foundation in the West Midlands.

-Prior to joining the Community Foundation, he spent over 2 years working for Voluntary Action Coventry, supporting civil sector infrastructure across the city in a number of major project ar
+Prior to joining the Community Foundation, he spent over 2 years working for Voluntary Action Coventry, supporting civil sector infrastructure across the city in a number of major projects.